codex-academy/expressjs-intro/steps/templating.md

 template + data = web page
 ```

-So we somehow need to combine templates and data in Express JS.
-Luckily there is already a [Node module that is combining Express JS and Handlebars](https://www.npmjs.com/package/express-handlebars).
+To combine templates and data in Express JS we configure Handlebars as a view engine in ExpressJS.
+Using this module : [Node module that is combining Express JS and Handlebars](https://www.npmjs.com/package/express-handlebars).

-Integrate handlebars templating into your spaza-app Express application.

-## Display data from Nelisa's CSV

-You should now know enough to display online reports for Nelisa.

 ## Useful links: